Cannabition Museum In Las Vegas Features ‘Bongzilla’, Man-Sized Cannabis Buds, Instagram Opportunities

 If one’s idea of the traditional museum experience is something like the Louvre or the Smithsonian — a touristy affair replete with stuffy gravitas and appreciation of the elevated aesthetics and culture of a locale — than the newest addition to the Las Vegas downtown core may have those travelers shaking their heads.

-Others, however, may find the Cannabition Cannabis Museum — billed as the world’s first interactive cannabis museum — both uplifting and entertaining, with or without the appropriate herbal accoutrements.
+Others, however, may find the Cannabition Cannabis Museum — billed as the world’s first interactive cannabis museum — both uplifting and entertaining, with or without the appropriate herbal accouterments.
 Given that Nevada continues to impose a blanket ban on public cannabis consumption, it seems that the law will continue to harsh the buzz of museum-goers despite the celebration of the seed-to-strain culture contained within this recent Sin City experiment.

 As Yahoo!
 News reports, sales for legal cannabis — both indica and sativa — have far exceeded initial expectations.
 As consumer demand outpaces governmental supply, influences in tertiary industries appear to have been taking notice, allowing for opportunities such as this one, founder J.J.
 Walker seems to imply.
 Giving a statement to the Associated Press, Walker said: